Digital Mode Text-To-Speech

 TrueTTY, MMTTY, and cocoaModem are accessible for screen reader users.
 MultiPSK and fldigi are not.

-The HamPod K3 Reader is a text-to-speech accessory for the Elecraft K3 transceiver.
+The HamPod K3 Reader is a text-to-speech accessory for the Elecraft K3 and KX3 transceivers.
 As described in a separate article, the Reader can speak RTTY and PSK31 text that is decoded by a K3 without the use of a personal computer or screen reader software.

 MultiPSK freeware by F6CTE decodes a large number of ham digital modes.
 The registered version adds some Professional modes and other capabilities.
 MultiPSK has a long list of features, including integrated logging and automatic mode recognition & switching using Reed-Solomon codes.